 ONTOLOGY

-The three fundamental operators of the ontology (or theory on being) of this philosophy are :
+Ontology is part of Metaphysics, the three cosmic operators active in the ontology (or theory of being) of this philosophy are :

-• pragmatism or matter (hardware) : executive material aggregates, composed of nominal (crude, gross) and/or meta-nominal (subtle) matter - cf. hylic pluralism ;
+• matter (hardware, pragmatics) : executive material aggregates, composed of nominal (crude, gross) and/or meta-nominal (subtle) matter - cf. hylic pluralism ;

-• syntax or information (software) : ordered architectures by virtue of the laws of symmetry which describe their well-formed code and non-redundant information ;
+• information (software, syntax) : ordered architectures by virtue of the laws of symmetry which describe their well-formed code and non-redundant information ;

-• semantics or consciousness (userware) : source of meaning, develop a unique perspective or conscious outlook enabling them to auto-redefine, auto-regulate and auto-reorganize as a function of their degree of intelligence (or freedom).
+• consciousness (userware, semantics) : source of meaning, of a unique perspective or conscious outlook enabling one to auto-redefine, auto-regulate and auto-reorganize as a function of the degree of intelligence (or freedom).

 COMPARATIVE SPIRITUALITY

-The study of mysticism is impossible without insights regarding the spirituality of the world religions which cradled this search for the direct experience of the Absolute.
-Studied & compared were : Ancient Egypt, Judaism, Hermetism, Qabalah, Classical Yoga, Buddhism, Christianity, Islam & Sufism.
+The study of mysticism, mysticology or study of the direct experience of the Absolute, is impossible without comparative data about the spirituality advocated by the world religions.
+Compared were : Ancient Egypt, Judaism, Hermetism, Qabalah, Classical Yoga, Buddhism, Christianity, Islam & Sufism.

 MYSTICOLOGY